 The weird thing about eating disorders is that you’re somewhat aware of the issue.
 Even though you know it’s wrong you can’t help but fall back into the same pattern.
 We believe the more open people are about it, the more comfortable they will feel, to seek help.

 The Last Straw

-Exercising consumed Demi, but it wasn’t until the making of G.I.
+Exercise consumed Demi, but it wasn’t until the making of G.I.
 Jane a year later that she realized something had to change.
-She explains that the ‘bulking up’ for the role of naval officer helped her break free from her disorder.
+She explained that the ‘bulking up’ for the role of naval officer helped her break free from her disorder.
 She said she was 138 lbs and at the end of the movie, she was above her usual weight, but couldn’t face another diet.

 Demi says her usual reaction would have been to start starving herself again.
 She would start another exercise focused on cutting fat and getting lean.
 But something clicked inside.
 She said she’s reached her limit.

 When Demi got home to Idaho, she had an epiphany in the shower one day: ‘I just need to be my natural size.’